 Data Analytics Process

-- Understand the Problem: The first step is to understand the business problem and determine the data requirements and grouping.
-Data grouping can be done based on various parameters, like gender, age, location, interests, etc.
+- Understanding the Problem: The first step is to understand the business problem and determine the data requirements and grouping.
+Data grouping can be done based on various parameters, like gender, age, location, interests, and so forth.

-- Data Collection and Organization: Gather data from heterogeneous sources, may it be offline or online.
+- Data Collection and Organization: In this step of the data analytics process, data is gathered from heterogeneous sources, may it be offline or online.
 The next step after collecting data is to organize it in spreadsheets.
 Today, data processing platforms like Hadoop and Apache Spark are replacing spreadsheets.

 - Data Cleaning: The collected data is inconsistent, disordered, and messy.
 This step involves cleaning data by removing unwanted and redundant information, missing values, and incorrect data to achieve a consistent format that is ready for analysis.

-Data Science vs Data Analytics: Head to Head Comparison
+Data Science vs Data Analytics: A Head-to-Head Comparison

-Let us now learn the major differences between data science and data analytics through the following comparison table:
+Let us now learn the major differences between data science and data analytics through the following data science vs data analytics comparison table:

 |Data Science||Data Analytics|